 Greene's loyalty to Washington can not be underestimated either.
-Within a year after taking command of the Southern army, Greene lost or tied every major battle he fought; but, in doing so, he won the war!
+Within a year after taking command of the Southern army,

+Greene lost or tied every major battle he fought; but, in doing so, he won the war!

 Greene fulfilled Washington's mission.
 He preserved the Revolution when it was in doubt.
 By October of 1781, Greene's exploits in the Carolina's set the stage for the surrender of the once great British army of the South and their seemingly invincible General Cornwallis at the Battle of Yorktown.

 As a result, Nathanael Greene became one of the country's most respected and appreciated men.
 Because of Washington's trust and confidence in Greene's performance in his numerous positions in the Continental Army, he most certainly would have been asked by Washington to join his administration and probably have picked him to be the country's first Secretary of War had he lived.
 The citizens of the Carolina's and Georgia so appreciated Greene's leadership of the Southern army, they awarded him numerous tracts of land at the conclusion of the war.
 In fact, the city of Greensboro, North Carolina, is named after General Nathanael Greene.

 Some interesting anecdotes about Nathanael Greene: Despite Cornwallis' surrender at Yorktown in 1781, fighting persisted in the South.
-On an afternoon in May of 1782, a British officer approached Greene's Army camp with a white flag of
+On an afternoon in May of 1782, a British officer approached Greene's Army camp with a white flag of truce.

-Painting of Greene by Charles Willson Peale truce.
 After letting the British officer wait for 4 hours, Greene eventually met with British Major Skelly, an aide to General Alexander Leslie, now the Commander of all British troops in the South.
 Skelly handed Greene a document from the British House of Commons and a complementary reply of King George III.
 The House of Commons document called for "an end to the War on the Continent of North America" along with the King's words for "harmony between Great Britain and the revolted colonies".
 Greene dismissed the British officer, slept on the King's request for the night, and then wrote to Congress the next morning explaining why he rejected the peace offer: if America stopped fighting, England could turn more resources against France, which was not fair to America's trusted ally.
 Acceptance of the peace offer would make it more difficult to negotiate an equitable peace in the future.
 So the fighting continued in South Carolina until December of 1782, when the British sailed from their last stronghold in Charleston.
 In September of 1783, the British signed the Treaty of Paris, recognizing the independence of the United States of America.
-In order to get needed supplies for his desperate Southern army during the war, Greene cosigned a loan to a company that provided his army with desperately needed supplies.
-When the firm of Hunter, Banks & Company defaulted on the loan Greene had guaranteed, Greene was responsible for a \$30,000 PAYMENT.
-This noble act for the Revolution was responsible for Greene's personal, financial ruin and his compromise of his initial position on slave labor.
-It was ironic, and sad, that Greene bought and used slaves on the plantations he was given by the citizens of South Carolina and Georgia after the war.